Why are Sexual Harassment Victims Afraid to Report Harassment?

 - This would probably be at the top of the list of why most people don’t report or complain about sexual harassment.
 While sexual harassment does include unwanted sexual advances and requests for sexual favors, it also includes offensive remarks or jokes about a person’s race, age, gender, or disability to name a few.
 Furthermore, many people may not be aware that the victim or harasser can be a woman or a man, or the victim or harasser can also be of the same sex.
 Keep in mind that the harasser can be a coworker, supervisor, supervisor from another area, or a non-employee of the company like a customer or a client.
 In the workplace, sexual harassment can also include pornographic pictures, graphic images of men and/or women, naked or semi-naked.
 Remember if it feels uncomfortable or creates a hostile workplace, then it’s worth documenting the misconduct and putting in a complaint to the proper department.
 It’s imperative that you seek the advice of an NYC sexual harassment and employment law attorney.

 You are entitled to work in a peaceful environment free from hostility and daily wrongdoings.
 Take action to stop workplace sexual harassment immediately.

-For a FREE Consultation in NY, NJ & PA schedule a free consultation with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
-You can reach us online or by calling 877-4NYLAWS.
+For a FREE Consultation in NY, NJ & PA schedule a free consultation with a sexual harassment attorney at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
+You can reach us online or by calling 877-469-5297.
 Our NYC employment law attorneys handle cases involving sexual harassment, discrimination, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C. to serve you.
+We also have offices in New Jersey, Philadelphia and Miami to serve you.